 If you’re having trouble getting the right results, try playing around with different levels of adjustments.
 Experimenting with these tools allows you to fine-tune your final product.

-Use the Desaturation Presets to Get More Creative with Images
+Use the Desaturation Presets to Get More Creative

 The following preset controls will help you create more interesting effects than those offered by the standard desaturation tool:

 - Black and White Creates monochromatic grayscale versions of your photos or turns them into a black and white image.

 - Sepia Tone: Adds a warm sepia tint to your pictures.

 - Harmful Exposure: Makes your photographs darker.

 - Posterize: Turn your photographs into posterized designs.